dfkaye/wheredoc/README.md

 });
 ```

-We took that approach because at the time (2014) JavaScript did not support multi-line strings as neatly as a function comment, and the template literal syntax was not yet implemented.
+We took that approach because at the time (2014) JavaScript did not support multi-line strings as neatly as a function comment (or so I thought), and the template literal syntax was not yet implemented.

 The goal of that [heredoc](https://en.wikipedia.org/wiki/Here_document) style was to make data-driven tests easy to read and write.